Directionality and head-tail recognition in the keV-range with the MIMAC detector by deconvolution of the ionic signal: Numerical modelling with SimuMimac

 As a drawback of \texttt{SimuMimac}, we must define manually two parameters of the simulations.
 One must adjust the mean mobility of the ions in the gap based on an extrapolation from database values, more details can be found in Appendix \ref{app:SimuMimac}.
 The second parameter to fix is the strip threshold on the pixelated anode, \textit{i.e.} the current above which the strips are fired.
 A mean ion velocity of $1.7\,\mathrm{\mu m/ns}$ and a strip threshold of $0.56\,\mathrm{\mu A}$ led to the best agreement with measurements.
 The values are adjusted manually for one energy that is used as reference, and we later compare the tendencies of the simulated quantities to the measurements in order to quantify their agreement.

+We here discuss measurements and simulations of track depths, that is the Z-component of the track.
 The results are presented in Figure~\ref{fig:LHIsimuMimac} where the only novelty compared to our previous work \cite{Tao2019} is the \texttt{SimuMimac} simulation.
 The blue data points correspond to the \texttt{Garfield++} simulation described above that does not take the avalanche into account. \texttt{SimuMimac} agrees with the measured data within the statistical uncertainty.
 The measured depth appears as elongated (compared with the expected size of the primary electrons cloud before the avalanche) because of the contribution of the ionic signal.
 The large number of ions accumulated in the gap after the arrival of the last primary electron keeps inducing a detectable signal on the anode strips for several timeslices.
 This signal depends on the total number of ions located in the amplification area at the same time.
 In other words, it depends on the kinematics balance in the gap between the input charges (primary electrons starting an avalanche) and the output (ions being collected on the grid).
 For this reason, the influence of the ionic contribution increases with the charge density of the primary electron cloud, and thus with the kinetic energy of the fluorine ions.
-One can see in Figure~\ref{fig:LHIsimuMimac} that the ionic signal represents more than the half of the total duration of the induced signal for kinetic energies above $16.32\,\mathrm{keV}$.
+One can see in Figure~\ref{fig:LHIsimuMimac} that the ionic signal represents more than half of the total duration of the induced signal for kinetic energies above $16.32\,\mathrm{keV}$.

-In our previous work, we have proposed an empirical correction of the depth by multiplying the measurements with the \textit{asymmetric factor}.
+In our previous work, we proposed an empirical correction of the depth by multiplying the measurements with the \textit{asymmetric factor}.
 This factor is defined as the relative position of the inflexion point of the Flash signal.
+In other words, it is the ratio between the duration before reaching the inflexion over the duration after the inflexion point, more details can be founded in \cite{Tao2019}.
 An asymmetric factor of 1 means that the inflexion point is centred in time.
-At high gain with a large gap of $512\,\mathrm{\mu m}$, we however measure asymmetric factors in between $0.6$ and $0.8$, showing an asymmetry in the time distribution of the signal. \texttt{SimuMimac} can retrieve the asymmetric factor and it agrees with the measurements within $2\%$.
-We are now able to explain the main origin of this asymmetry: the more the detector is sensitive to the ionic signal, the smaller is the asymmetric factor.
+At high gain with a large gap of $512\,\mathrm{\mu m}$, we however measure asymmetric factors between $0.6$ and $0.8$, showing an asymmetry in the time distribution of the signal. \texttt{SimuMimac} can retrieve the asymmetric factor and it agrees with the measurements within $2\%$.
+We are now able to explain the main origin of this asymmetry: the more the detector is sensitive to the ionic signal, the smaller the asymmetric factor.